catkin/catkin_tools/docs/verbs/catkin_clean.rst

 For any  configuration, any of the active profile's spaces can be cleaned entirely.
 This includes any of the top-level directories which are configured for a given profile.
-See the full command line interface for specifing specific spaces to clean.
+See the full command line interface for specifying specific spaces to clean.

 To clean all of the spaces for a given profile, you can call the ``clean`` verb without arguments: